How Weighted Blankets Work for Anxiety, Sleep, and More

 Weighted blankets have therapeutic benefits that I'll talk about more in a minute.

 These blankets aren't for everyone.
 Some people love them.
 Some people don't.
-Read on for tips on how to optimize you're purchase so you can give them a try and find out if they work for you.
+Read on for tips on how to optimize your purchase so you can give them a try and find out if they work for you.

 How do Weighted Blankets Work?